Pullusb/GP_magnet_strokes/README.md

 This was made for magneting fill strokes (in dedicated color layer) on line strokes living on other layers.

+Source scope:
+    - Paint mode : last stroke only
+    - Edit mode : Selected points (On active layer only !)

 How to use:

 Use a shortcut magnet selected lines on active layers on lines of other layers